The FTP Process

 Midwife

-Our Statement of purpose and Aims tell you more about what we strive for.
+Our Statement of purpose tells you more about what we strive for.
 Our philosophy ensures everyone has equitable access to support through their individual FtP experience and beyond.

 Our support does not end with your case.
-Other organisations will only focus on your case – we focus on you.
+Other organisations may only focus on your case, but we focus on you.
 So, as well as help during your case, you may need support afterwards with things like getting a new job.

 Humans Ltd

-We are now working with Humans Ltd who will provide all representation for our members at employment or regulatory investigations.
+We work with Humans Ltd who provide representation for our members at employment or regulatory investigations.

 Need legal support?

-If you would like to take advantage of our Advocacy Programme, please get in touch.
+If you would like to take advantage of our advocacy support, please get in touch.

 Cases we have helped advocate